dmyTRUEk/.dotfiles/README.md

 It works on [Arch](https://archlinux.org/), [Manjaro](https://manjaro.org/),
-and any other [GNU/Linux](https://www.getgnulinux.org/) distro, where you can install all needed programs.
+and any other [GNU/Linux](https://www.getgnulinux.org/) distro, where you can install all required programs.